ChloeHeekSuh/spark-realtime-streaming-emr-5.34/README.md

 * [Sources](#sources)

 ## Introduction
 This project is a real-time streaming data pipeline utilized with the ScalaSpark artifact above.
 NIFI pulls TTC bus route data and connects to Kafka, MySQL.
-Hudi and Spark on EMR clustur implements transforming the data to a parquet file.
+Hudi and Spark on the EMR cluster implement transforming the data to a parquet file.
 The parquet in AWS S3 can be used as a dataset in AWS Athena, then Superset utilizes this dataset as a database for visualization.
 ![DIAGRAM](https://github.com/ChloeHeekSuh/spark-realtime-streaming-emr-5.34/blob/master/screenshot/diagram.png)

 ## Technologies